 Increased all-cause mortality during the season

-Data from the 18 countries or regions reporting to the European monitoring of excess mortality for public health action (EuroMOMO) project suggested a pattern of excess all-cause mortality among those aged 15–64 years between the end of 2015 and week 14/2016.
-This may have been associated with influenza, as well as other factors.
-The level of excess all-cause mortality was similar to that of the 2012–2013 winter season and slightly lower than that of the 2014–2015 winter season, which was also characterised by the dominance of A(H3N2), with an estimated 217 000 excess deaths.
+Data from the 17 countries or regions reporting to the European monitoring of excess mortality for public health action project (EuroMOMO) suggested a pattern of excess all-cause mortality among those over 65 years in the first weeks of 2017.
+The level of excess all-cause mortality was similar to the 2014–2015 winter season, which was also characterised by the dominance of A(H3N2), with an estimated 217 000 excess deaths.

 Data on hospitalisations in reporting countries

-In the eight EU countries reporting hospital data, more than 8 500 hospitalised cases of influenza were reported this season, almost two-thirds of those patients were reported from intensive care units.
+In the nine EU countries reporting hospital data, 7 400 hospitalised cases of influenza were reported to ECDC this season, half of these being reported from intensive care units.

 Flu News Europe

-ECDC and WHO/Europe publish weekly data on Flu News Europe during the influenza season.
-Weekly online reporting for next season will start in week 40/2016.
-During the summer, weekly reporting to the European Surveillance System (TESSy) will continue, but bulletins will be issued monthly on 1 July, 5 August, 9 September and 7 October.
+During the influenza season ECDC and WHO/Europe publish weekly data on Flu News Europe.
+Weekly online reporting for next season will start in week 40/2017.
+During the summer, weekly reporting to the European Surveillance System (TESSy) will continue, but bulletins will only be issued monthly on 30 May, 28 July, 1 September and 6 October 2017.

 Surveillance reports and disease data on seasonal influenza